rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 ~~~
 truncated

-### Step 5 - Run the network_brownfield_deploy Job-template
+### Step 5 - Run the Network_Brownfield_Deploy Job-template
-- In this step launch the job template network_brownfield_deploy Job-template
+- In this step launch the job template Network_Brownfield_Deploy Job-template
 * This will run the deploy.yml playbook to add the change in `run mode`.

 ### Step 6 - Check Ports